falconmick/tdd-demo/slides.md

 Thanks to how flexible the State generic can be there is some fairly gnarly casting that needs doing and in the example I have shown here, and there are still flaws but this is roughly what you can arrive at as a mock for the I Logger.

-What this little mock allows us to do is fully capture the log level, the log message as displayed to the console as well as all the fields that hide inside the state at the time in which the log was collected.
+With this mock we have access to write assertions on the log level, the exact message and every other field that makes up the log call including the template parameters and scoped log state

-The best part about all this is if you want to include this in your very own C# projects you can take this as a take home project, why not build out your very own logging mock with the detroit style of test driven development.
-You start out with no implementation, first you write a test for the IsEnabled property, next comes a test that asserts that your able to retrieve the latest logs level, next the message, so on and so forth.
+The best part about all this is if you want to include **this** in your very own C# projects you can take this as a take home project, why not build out your very own logging mock using test driven development.
+You start out with nothing implemented, first you write a test for the IsEnabled property, next comes a test that asserts that your able to retrieve the latest logs level, next the message, so on and so forth.

+timing for section 15 (demo): 12m 20s
 -->

 ---

 <!--
-With the demo now complete is no better time than ever to go over what we just saw.
+With the demo out of the way, its no better time than ever to go over what we just saw.
 Firstly whenever we start out working on our code we ALWAYS start with a failing test.
-Even if it feels slightly odd, if there is a way to write a test first then we will write that test first.
 If we are writing production code and there isn't a failing test then we are failing.

-From there we focused on fixing any compilation or failed test such that we could get back into a green state, so that we would always be moving forward.
-The golden rule there being that we take the path of least resistance to get back green, even if that step feels a little silly, if it completes another red green cycle with the least possible change then it is the correct solution.
+From there we focused on fixing any compilation or failed test such that we could get back into a green state.
+The golden rule there being that we take the path of least resistance to get back green, even if that step feels a little silly, if it completes another red green cycle it is the correct solution.
+We will simply form another cycle to deal with the sillyness.

-Next where it would make sense we would take the time to refactor, this can be as simple as renaming a test with a default templated out test name into one that explained what the test was achieving OR if the refactor was more complicated and ended up extracting logic from within our production code or even the very test that was written for that code.
+Next where it would make sense we would take the time to refactor, this can be as simple as renaming a test into one that explained what the test was achieving OR it could end up being changes to code through refactoring the code under test or even the tests themselves

-From there we took to using mocking to both validate the internal interactions of our unit and to also substitute out the results of calling into our mocks.
+We took to using mocking to both validate the internal interactions of our unit and to also substitute out the results of calling into our mocks.
 By doing so we were able to exercise the app to it's fullest and ensure that every edge case inside our unit was working as expected.

-Finally when third party code got in the way of our testing we took to the adapter pattern to extract a testable interface out of the code that we are using to interact within our classes.
+Finally when third party code got in the way of our testing we took to the adapter pattern to extract a testable interface.
 By doing so, every interaction within our codebase is mockable and controllable and any logic that could lead to a bug can be isolated and tested.

+timing for section 16: 1m 15s
 -->

 ---